andrewnell/Data_Visualization/DataViz2018_adn323/Project/README.md

 Our project deals with data from coffee shops in 25 major American cities.
 This data did not exist in a clean format, so we wrote a script to interface with Yelp and Zillow APIs.
 The pulled data is then aggregated with a spatial join and concatenated to produce our final dataset.
 To perform initial exploratory analysis and to gain a better understanding of the 'coffee-shop-footprint' of different cities, we graphed location and plot data, as can be seen in our iPython Notebook (coffee_shop_final_notebook(1).ipynb).
 We used this analysis to inform our choice of relevant categories and to better anticipate what users may want to find on our web-visualization.

 ## Instructions on Reproducing the web Page
+- Download the following three files and upload them to the pythonanywhere/mysite (An account and virtual environment need to be created, and Altair need to be installed first).
+1. index.html: our front-end webpage design
+2. app.py: connecting front-end with the back-end.
+3. CreateChart.py: histogram creating functions
+4. final_coffee.csv: final clean yelp dataset

+- Create a web page served on virtual env you created and connect it to app.py.
+- Access 'username'/pythonanywhere.com, which will be identical to our web page.

 ## Descriptions on your visualization design choices.